sdblist/db_verifier/README.md

 ## Project structure

 * [`db_verifier.sql`](db_verifier.sql) - script, checks and displays a list of errors/warnings/recommendations with comments
+* `shards` - directory where the checks are divided into separate files (file name corresponds to the check code)
 * `tests` - directory with DDL/DML scripts that are used to debug [`db_verifier.sql`](db_verifier.sql) and demonstrate errors

 ## Check list